 Believe me venture capital is like being a “mini-entrepreneur” because you will have to take decisions without following specific orders.

 A lot of risks will be involved in the work that you do.

 You will make money on some opportunities while you will lose money on many transactions that you invest in.

 So you will have to be patient and careful but at the same time, you will be required to take calculated risks.

 Your entire career will depend upon how much risk you are able to take and how well you manage this risk!
-In short, your track record and performance matters.
+In short, your track record and performance matter.

 I hope that this article has given you a good idea about life in the venture capital lane.

-I have tried to be very detailed and precise to give you a fair idea as to what a venture capitalist does and how you can grow within that segment.
+I have tried to be very detailed and precise to give you a fair idea of what a venture capitalist does and how you can grow within that segment.